AntonVNTR/bal-int-project-challenge/README.md

 # bal-int-project-challenge

-Product Report
 ==================

-A Node.js CLI application that parses a CSV file of product data, applies filtering and grouping logic, sorts products by price, and generates summary reports in multiple formats: console output, plain text, HTML, and JSON.
+A Node.js CLI application that parses a CSV file of product data, applies filtering and grouping logic, sorts products by price, and generates summary reports in multiple formats: console output, plain text and JSON.

 ------------------------
 FEATURES